OpenLabsHQ/OpenLabs/docs/src/tutorials/quickstart-deploy-your-first-lab.md

-# 🚀 Quickstart: Your First Lab
+# 🚀 Quickstart: Deploy Your First Lab

 This guide will walk you through deploying a simple two-host lab environment in under 5 minutes.